diodiogod/TTS-Audio-Suite/docs/CHARACTER_SWITCHING_GUIDE.md

 - **[Audio Processing](../core/audio_processing.py)**: Smart audio chunking and combining
 - **[SRT Integration](../chatterbox_srt/)**: Subtitle timing with character voices
 - **[Caching System](../core/)**: Performance optimizations for character voices

 ---

+## 📋 F5-TTS Inference Guidelines

+To avoid possible inference failures when using F5-TTS character voices, make sure you follow these optimization guidelines:

+1. **Reference Audio Duration**: Use reference audio <12s and leave proper silence space (e.g. 1s) at the end.
+Otherwise there is a risk of truncating in the middle of word, leading to suboptimal generation.

+2. **Letter Case Handling**: Uppercased letters (best with form like K.F.C.) will be uttered letter by letter, and lowercased letters used for common words.

+3. **Pause Control**: Add some spaces (blank: " ") or punctuations (e.g. "," ".") to explicitly introduce some pauses.

+4. **Punctuation Spacing**: If English punctuation marks the end of a sentence, make sure there is a space " " after it.
+Otherwise not regarded as sentence chunk.

+5. **Number Processing**: Preprocess numbers to Chinese letters if you want to have them read in Chinese, otherwise they will be read in English.

+These guidelines help ensure optimal F5-TTS generation quality and prevent common audio artifacts.

+---